 The glasses analogy is a good one as we shall see!

-From a communication point of view, we must analyze the world views of our respondent cultures.
-That because it is in the context of these world views that our message will be decoded and evaluated.
-One reason why much missionary communication has been monological (one way -- missionary to respondent) is that missionaries have not been conversant enough with world views other than their own.
+From a communication point of view, we must analyze the worldviews of our respondent cultures.
+That is because it is in the context of these worldviews that our message will be decoded and evaluated.
+One reason why much missionary communication has been "monological" (i.e., one way -- missionary to respondent) is that missionaries have not been conversant enough with worldviews other than their own.
 In ignorance of what is happening in the decoding process, they have simply "related" (whatever that means!) the gospel.
-One gets the impression that in some cases the motivation is to deliver the soul of the missionary rather than to save the souls of those who hear him.
+One gets the impression that in some cases the motivation is to deliver the soul of the missionary rather than to save the souls of the hearers.

-A careful study of the Chinese world view, for example, may enable a missionary to Chinese people to see why the Chinese said that the Japanese occupation forces in the 1930's and 1940's were "killing" the earth.
-(According to the Chinese myth, the man-god Pan-Ku was born from the Yin and Yang.
+A careful study of the Chinese worldview, for example, may enable a missionary to Chinese people to see why the Chinese said that the Japanese occupation forces in the 1930's and 1940's were "killing" the earth.
+(According to Chinese mythology, the man-god Pan-Ku was born from the Yin and Yang.
 He sacrificed himself and thus became the substance of creation.
 His head became the mountains, his hair the trees, his breath the clouds, his veins the rivers, and his voice the thunder.)